-Another class of diseases requiring a Pediatric Nephrologist’s diagnosis and treatment are various glomerulopathies (glomerulonephritides, disorders of the renal tubule), some of which require further investigation and histological classification via renal biopsy, a technique also falling within a Pediatric Nephrologist’s field of expertise.
-Other pathologies requiring pediatric nephrology assessment and close monitoring are: hematuria (albuminuria, hypertension, hypercalciuria, metabolic acidosis and hypocitraturia.
+Another class of diseases requiring a Pediatric Nephrologist’s diagnosis and treatment are various glomerulopathies (glomerulonephritides, disorders of the renal tubule), some of which are mild and heal without sequelae, while others require further investigation and histological classification via renal biopsy, a technique also falling within a Pediatric Nephrologist’s field of expertise.
+Other pathologies requiring pediatric nephrology assessment and close monitoring are: hematuria, albuminuria, hypertension, hypercalciuria, metabolic acidosis and hypocitraturia.

 In a nutshell, glomerulopathies, asymptomatic hematuria or albuminoria, specific urinary tract infections, systemic diseases exhibiting symptoms originating also from the kidneys (angiitis, lupus erythematosus), hereditatry renal disorders, nephrolithiasis and hypertension are the most common issues dealt with by a Pediatric Nephrologist, aiming at the timely diagnostic and therapeutic approach to prevent renal failure.